Target extends streak even as online sales growth cools - NewsBreak

 Target extends streak even as online sales growth cools

 The Minneapolis retailer reported Wednesday that sales at its stores that have been open for at least a year rose 8.7% in the three-month period that ended July 31.
-That was on top of a 10.9% growth in the same 2020 span.
+That was down from 10.9% growth in the same 2020 span.

 And like Walmart, Target saw a slowdown from last year’s blistering online sales growth as more shoppers came out of their pandemic-forced isolation.